HackUTA/hackuta.github.io/index.md

     "Just do the thing your parents always told you to do.
 Treat others as you want to be treated. <a href='https://static.mlh.io/docs/mlh-code-of-conduct.pdf' target='_blank'>Read me</a>"
   ],
   [
-    "You didn't answer my questions",
-    "I'm sorry, we tried.
-Email us at <a href='mailto:hello@hackuta.com'>hello@hackuta.com</a>" ]
+    "I have more questions",
+    "Email us at <a href='mailto:hello@hackuta.com'>hello@hackuta.com</a>, and we will reply as soon as we can!"
+  ]
 ]
 ---